Warangal: Civic administration

 Greater Warangal Municipal Corporation is the civic body of the city, which oversees the civic needs.
 Established in 1899, it is one of the oldest urban local bodies in India.
 City planning is governed by the Kakatiya Urban Development Authority (KUDA), constituted in 1982 by the local government for the planning, development and management of the Kakatiya Urban Development Area.
 It has its jurisdictional area spread over 1805 km2, covering 19 mandals, 181 villages in the three districts of Warangal district, Hanamkonda and Jangaon.
 As of 2016, the corporation has bagged a total of eleven awards in various categories, such as conservation, sanitation, heritage, etc. For electoral purpose, the city is divided into 58 electoral wards, of which 50% are reserved for women.
 A total of thirty seats are reserved for BC's (19), SC's (9) and ST's (2) respectively.

 In October 2012, the corporation conducted Clean Cities Championship, which invited professionals from 57 municipalities across the state for effective waste management and was won by Khammam Municipal Corporation.
 Following the event, Warangal became the first city in India to achieve 100% door-to-door MSW collection.
 About 70% of households started practising two-bin MSW segregation into wet and dry waste.
 420 cement bins and 128 dumpsters were removed from locations across Warangal making it a no dump city.
 GWMC was able to reduce the MSW going to landfill by 30% to 40%. and the dumpyard with significantly reduced load is, in phases, being converted into a nature park with vermicomposting sheds.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Warangal Municipal Corporation reported total revenue receipts of ₹144 crore (US$17 million) and total expenditure of ₹216 crore (US$26 million) in 2022–23.
+Tax revenue accounted for about 37.5% of the total revenue, while the corporation received ₹0.46 crore in grants during the financial year.